Hanseatic Nature current position

 Hanseatic Nature is fitted with modern environmental-friendly technologies and equipment.
 Vessel's hull shape is optimized to reduce fuel consumption and the overall bunker consumption.
 The ship has an SCR catalytic converter, reducing NOx emissions by nearly 95%.
 The ship's propulsion features a PROMAS rudder with a specially-designed propeller that helps reducing fuel consumption and lowers emissions.
 Special polar equipment is the ice detectors - thermal imaging technology with infrared cameras.
 Cold ironing (shore-to-ship power capabilities) are also available.

-- Junior Suites (43 m2/463 ft2) with private balcony (6 m2/65 ft2).
-Amenities include butler service, separate living and sleeping areas (with panoramic views and TVs), separate dining area, separable beds, Nordic walking poles, binoculars, free mini bar, coffee machine, bathroom with rain shower and two sinks, steam sauna in the shower area, heated wall in the bathrooms for wet parkas and towels.
+Junior Suites (43 m2/465 ft2) are with step-out balcony (6 m2/65 ft2) and as amenities offer butler service, separate living and sleeping areas (with panoramic views and HDTVs), separate dining area, separable beds, Nordic walking poles, binoculars, free minibar, coffee machine, bathroom with rain shower and two sinks, steam sauna in the shower area, a heated wall in the bathrooms for wet parkas and towels.

-- Grand Suites (71 m2/764 ft2) with private veranda (16 m2/172 ft2) featuring space heaters.
-Amenities include exclusive service privileges, butler service, separate living and sleeping areas (with panoramic views and TVs), separate dining area, separable beds, Nordic walking poles, binoculars, free mini bar, coffee machine, daylight bathroom with balcony access, free-standing bath, rain shower and two sinks, steam sauna in the shower area, separate toilet, heated wall in the bathrooms for wet parkas and towels.
+Grand Suites (71 m2/765 ft2) are with private terrace (16 m2/170 ft2) featuring space heaters.
+Amenities include exclusive service privileges, butler service, separate living and sleeping areas (with panoramic views and HDTVs), separate dining area, separable beds, Nordic walking poles, binoculars, free minibar, coffee machine, daylight bathroom with balcony access, free-standing bath, rain shower and two sinks, steam sauna in the shower area, separate toilet, a heated wall in the bathrooms for wet parkas and towels.

 Shipboard dining options - Food and Drinks